nickwimer/ytScripts/README.md

 `--cmap`: Name of the colormap for the slice plot (defualts to "dusk").

-`--SI`: Flag to specify that the data is in SI units (defualts to cgs).
+`--SI`: Flag to specify that the data is in SI units (defaults to cgs).

 `--plot_log`: Flag to plot the data using log values.

 `--grids`: Flag to turn on the grid annotations.

-`--grid_offset`: Float value to offset the center value to avoid grid alignment visualization issues (defualts to no offset).
+`--grid_offset`: Float value to offset the center value to avoid grid alignment visualization issues (defaults to no offset).

 `--buff`: Buffer resolution for the sliceplot image for plotting.